xperterra/CA-Core/README.md

 The following principles were applied when creating the profiles:

+- *Focus on core content*
-- Be *consistent* with other pan-Canadian standards where possible
+- *Be consistent* with other pan-Canadian standards where possible
-- Avoid *arbitrary* differences between Canadian and US Core profiles to:
+- *Avoid arbitrary differences* between Canadian and US Core profiles to:
   - increase the opportunity for Digital Health / mHealth application reuse across North America
-  - reduce developer / vendor effort adapt to Canadian requirements
+  - reduce developer / vendor effort to adapt to Canadian requirements
-- Do not impose constraints unless strictly necessary; and
+- *Only* impose constraints when strictly necessary
-- Focus on core content

 The [CI build for this repository can be found here](http://build.fhir.org/ig/scratch-fhir-profiles/CA-Scratch/).